hunkeydee/venvwrap/README.md

 ```

 ## Background
-I didn't know enough about venvs or bash functions, so I spent a weekend learning/making this project.
+I didn't know enough about venvs (or bash functions), so I spent a weekend learning/making this project.
 Its generally inspired by [`virtualenvwrapper`](https://pypi.org/project/virtualenvwrapper/).
-Instead of wrapping virtualenv, these functions support the built-in python `venv`.
-I think you can use virtualenvwrapper to wrap venvs since they're almost equivilent, but just using someone elses code means I learn less.
+Instead of wrapping virtualenv, these functions support the built-in python `venv`.  *I think you can use virtualenvwrapper to wrap venvs since they're almost equivilent, but just using someone elses code means I learn less.*

 No effort was made to make these functions portable.  *It works for me* on Debian Buster x86_64.
 I used `python3.7.3` from debian apt packages.  `python3.6.10`, `python3.7.7`, and `python3.8.3` were later compiled and successfully tested with venvwrap on the same system. `python2` has been completely ignored since it's EOL.